jingshuowang/tyls.io/README.md

 11. optimising, render can be cached but world grid and accual data can not like block palce ment and obliteration. and block loading, porbably the reason for half blocks.
 12. the image for grass.png isnt on the white line
 13. add pixel.ttf font to activity indicator and other UI elements
-14. ✅ Alt mode working (toggle with Alt key, mouse drag to pan, scroll to zoom)
-15. breaking blocks causes severe lag
+14. breaking blocks causes severe lag
-16. grid rendering causes lag
+15. grid rendering causes aw snap lag
-17. white grid lines ONLY render in Alt mode, not in normal mode
+16. white grid lines not rendering at all
-18. render center not centered at 0.25x zoom (offset issue)
+17. render center not centered at 0.25x zoom (offset issue)
-19. chunks not loading outside boundaries in Alt mode (black areas when panning) - game loop issue
+18. chunks not rendering in Alt mode freelook (black areas when panning)
-20. to be continued
+19. add heights (terrain elevation/depth)